-Re equirements Responsibility 1 Strategy A Public Art Strategy has been adopted by Council, which provides the strategic directions and framework for the ongoing development and integration of public art into the public domain.
+Re quirements Responsibility 1 Strategy A Public Art Strategy has been adopted by Council, which provides the strategic directions and framework for the ongoing development and integration of public art into the public domain.
 Coordinator Creative Arts Development The Public Art Strategy has been adopted to support the development of public art in our local government area for use by the range of stakeholders that may integrate public art into a range of community and environmental contexts.
-The Public Art Strategy is guided by six principles: Public art will create a dialogue about the destination and locality of Eurobodalla Art will support a culture of imagination and engagement about lived and remembered experience Art will partner with urban design, landscape and architectural design and construction
+The Public Art Strategy is guided by six principles: Public art will create a dialogue about the destination and locality of Eurobodalla

-Innovative, contemporary thinking will guide public art in in Eurobodalla Support for creatives and creative industries will underpin art development Artworks will be well managed, safe, durable and easy to maintain.
-The Public Art Strategy can be accessed via this link: Public-Art- Strategy.pdf (nsw.gov.au) 2 Code of Practice This policy will be implemented by following Council's Public Art Policy Code of Practice.
+Art will support a culture of imagination and engagement about lived and remembered experience Art will partner with urban design, landscape and architectural design and construction Innovative, contemporary thinking will guide public art in in Eurobodalla Support for creatives and creative industries will underpin art development Artworks will be well managed, safe, durable and easy to maintain.
+The Public Art Strategy can be accessed via this link: Public-Art-Strategy.pdf (nsw.gov.au) 2 Code of Practice This policy will be implemented by following Council's Public Art Policy Code of Practice.
 This is a document that provides the framework and requirements for the process for the development of public art in the shire.
 Coordinator Creative Arts Development 3 Staff Under supervision, applicable council staff will be responsible for ensuring that policies are implemented appropriately within their work area.
-Council Officers 3 Public Art Advisory Committee All requests for placement of public art in the public domain will be reviewed by the Public Art Advisory Committee (PAAC) that is comprised of community members with expertise and experience with public art and/or urban design.
-The PAAC will make recommendations to Council for endorsement.
-Coordinator Creative Arts Development 4 Uhen Council receives offers of public art as a gift to the community there is also a requirement to install and/or light the artwork.
+Council Officers 4 Public Art Requests All requests for placement of public art in the public domain will be reviewed by Creative Arts Services.
+Significant public artworks will require endorsement by Director Community Arts and Recreation and the General Manager.
+Coordinator Creative Arts Development The Moruya Library and Arts Centre has Deductable Gift Recipient status and can accept donations of work via the Cultural Gifts Program.
+All such donations will be assessed by Creative Arts Services against the criteria set out in the Public Art Code of Practice.
+5 Installation When Council receives offers of public art as a gift to the community there is also a requirement to install and/or light the artwork.
 Installation and lighting costs will need to be considered as a part of the 'gift' by the donor.
 Council will cover the cost of engineering advice to confirm installation requirements are to standard and the artwork is structurally sound.
 The cost of installation will be determined on a case-by-case basis.
-Installation requirements will be included in recommendations and reports to Council.
-Coordinator Creative Arts Development 5 Concerns Concerns received regarding this policy will be recorded on council's Customer Service Request (CSR) or records system and handled in accordance with council's Customer Service Requests Policy.
-They will be used to analyse the history of concerns and to help determine follow up actions.
-Council Officers 6 Complaints Complaints received regarding this policy will be lodged with the Public Officer and handled in accordance with council's Complaints Policy.
-Public Officer 7 Consultation Consultation regarding this policy will occur as relevant and may include legislative bodies, other relevant legislation, industry As applicable guidelines, Council's Public Art Advisory Committee and public comment.
+Installation requirements will be included in recommendations to the Director Community Arts and Recreation and the General Manager.
+Coordinator Creative Arts Development 6 Concerns Concerns received regarding this policy will be recorded on council's Customer Service Request (CSR) or records system and handled in accordance with council's Customer Service Requests Policy.
+They will be Council Officers used to analyse the history of concerns and to help determine follow up actions.
+7 Complaints Complaints received regarding this policy will be lodged with the Public Officer and handled in accordance with council's Complaints Policy.
+Public Officer 8 Consultation Consultation regarding this policy will occur as relevant and may include legislative bodies, other relevant legislation, industry guidelines, Council staff and public comment.
+As applicable